Georgia Gibbs Slays In White Bathing Suit As She Gets Playful On A Swing

 Gibbs sizzled in a white two-piece bathing suit that contrasted with her sun-kissed complexion.
 It featured an interesting bikini top featuring a wide bodice that extended past her sternum.
 It also included an underwire structure that pushed against her chest, enhancing her cleavage.

-Gibbs paired it with matching bottoms with mediums sides that sat high, baring her curvy hips and shapely quads.
+Gibbs paired it with matching bottoms featuring medium sides that sat high, baring her curvy hips and shapely quads.

 "Such a natural beauty!!!
 These photos are so fun," one user wrote.